imatsatsos/silverblue-post-install/README.md

 - ## Install Software
 Remember what we discussed in the beggining of this ReadMe?
-This option will install any flatpaks declared in [flatpak-packages.txt](./flatpak-packages.txt)
+This option will install any flatpaks declared in [flatpak-packages.txt](./flatpak-packages.txt).

 - ## Setup a Fedora Toolbox
-Creates a Fedora toolbox, installs some packages and speeds up dnf for this container
+Creates a Fedora toolbox, installs some packages and speeds up dnf for this container.

 - ## Speed up performance, boot and shutdown :warning:**!
 These are not tested on AMD machines. !**